-Note: Specify p option while taking an incremental backup since an incremental backup can only be taken in plain text format.
+Note: An incremental backup can only be taken in plain text format (p).

 • -z or --gzip (applicable only for full backup and tar format)

 Use this option to enable gzip compression of tar files using the default compression level (typically 6).